Skip to content

 Recommended path

-The commercial structure mirrors the delivery model: define the lane, ship one useful pilot, and expand only if the KPI loop earns it.
+The commercial structure mirrors the delivery model: define the lane, ship one useful automation, and expand only if the KPI loop earns it.

 Recommended